-- 6.460 The Council recognises, however, that the viability of such provision in rural areas, and sometimes the ability to connect to the network, is more difficult than that in urban areas.
-Policy ED 3 therefore includes provision for schemes proposing five residential units or more and proposals for 500sqm or more employment uses (including through conversion of existing buildings) in rural areas. - 6.461 The Council also recognises that schemes may come forward that cannot fulfil the policy requirements below.
+- 6.462 The Council recognises, however, that the viability of such provision in rural areas, and sometimes the ability to connect to the network, is more difficult than that in urban areas.
+Policy ED 3 therefore includes provision for schemes proposing five residential units or more and proposals for 500sqm or more employment uses (including through conversion of existing buildings) in rural areas. - 6.463 The Council also recognises that schemes may come forward that cannot fulfil the policy requirements below.
 In such cases, the applicant will need to submit evidence to justify any departure from this policy.
-Such evidence could include the inability to provide the appropriate physical trench, and proximity to the nearest breakout point on the fibre network. - 6.462 Where a FTTP solution is not deemed possible, or for smaller developments, the provision of other technologies capable of providing speeds in excess of 24 mbps (megabits per second) should be delivered wherever practical. - 6.463 The Council realises that technological change is rapid and that standards will evolve.
+Such evidence could include the inability to provide the appropriate physical trench, and proximity to the nearest breakout point on the fibre network. - 6.464 Where a FTTP solution is not deemed possible, or for smaller developments, the provision of other technologies capable of providing speeds in excess of 24 mbps (megabits per second) or the minimum speed specified in Government guidance at the time of submitting an application proposal, should be delivered wherever practical. - 6.465 The Council realises that technological change is rapid and that standards will evolve.
 Therefore, operators and developers should seek to adopt the best current open technology standards available.
-Applicants and developers are advised to refer to Government guidance in the Future Telecoms Infrastructure Review (2018), and are encouraged to discuss mobile coverage with network operators at an early stage, prior to submitting an application for development. - 6.464 The importance of digital infrastructure is also addressed in the Infrastructure Delivery Plan supporting this Local Plan.
+Applicants and developers are advised to refer to Government guidance in the Future Telecoms Infrastructure Review (2018), and are encouraged to discuss mobile coverage with network operators at an early stage, prior to submitting an application for development. - 6.466 The importance of digital infrastructure is also addressed in the Infrastructure Delivery Plan supporting this Local Plan.